 Features of the SMU Intensive English Program:

 Please note that deadlines for application are not set in advance of each term since the amount of time required for visa processing varies greatly from country to country.
-Once a term begins, no more applications can be accepted!
+No out-of-country visa applications can be accepted one month before the start date of a term, and no applications of any kind can be accepted after a term begins!

 Application fee (required once per academic year) – $50.00

 Tuition and fees: (includes all books

 Fall Term (12 weeks, 9/10/14 to 12/5/14) – $3,300.00

 Spring Term (12 weeks, 1/14/15 to 4/17/15, with one-week spring break) – $3,300.00